duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 HDD
 - metal or glass platters covered with magnetic recording material
-- head that moves and disk that rotates to read off of the disk
+- the platters are known as disks and rotate
-- physical head moves
+- physical head moves to parts of the disks in order to read from them as they spin

 Solid-state disks (SSD)
 - faster than HDD